 She created the Clarke calculator after graduating.
 Before that, problems were solved manually.
 Her invention saved a lot of time and effort.
 Despite her talents, it took her several attempts to finally be hired at General Electric to eventually become the first female engineer.

-The American Institue of Electrical Engineers awarded her with the Best Regional Paper Prize and the Best National Paper Prize.
+The American Institute of Electrical Engineers awarded her the Best Regional Paper Prize and the Best National Paper Prize.
 She then became the first female professor of electrical engineering in America when she was hired at UT Austin.

 Ada Lovelace

-Ada Lovelace is the first person to recognise the potential of the Analytical Engine as a computer-like device.
-Born in the 19th century, this mathematician is basically the very first computer programmer, more than 100 years before the invention of the computer.
+Ada Lovelace was the first person to recognise the potential of the Analytical Engine as a computer-like device.
+Born in the 19th century, this mathematician was the very first computer programmer, more than 100 years before the invention of the computer.

 Even though she was Lord Byron’s only legitimate child, she was rejected by her father at 5 weeks old.
 Her mother then did everything she could to keep her away from poetry and other artistic interests and made her pursue mathematics and logic.

-Once an adult, she met Charles Babbage, a mathematician and mechanical engineer who was working on the Analytical Engine, the first mechanical computer.
-She became obsessed with the machine and started to see beyond what it could do and eventually found other purposes than mathematics.
+Once an adult, she met Charles Babbage, a mathematician and mechanical engineer working on the Analytical Engine, the first mechanical computer.
+She became obsessed with the machine and started to see beyond what it could do, and eventually found other purposes than mathematics.

 Hedy Lamarr

 Hedy Lamarr was both an incredible actress and a brilliant female inventor.
-When she wasn’t busy playing the part of a femme fatale besides Clark Gable and Spencer Tracy, she devised a method of encrypting signals to prevent enemy spies to listen to sensitive pieces of information.
-Without her, there will be no wireless communication in our modern world.
+When she wasn’t busy playing the part of a “femme fatale” alongside Clark Gable and Spencer Tracy, she devised a method of encrypting signals to prevent enemy spies from listening to sensitive information.
+Without her, there would be no wireless communication in our modern world.

 Being the stunning woman that she is, she fought hard for her mind to be as recognised as her beauty.
 For a long time, no one took her seriously in the engineering community.
 During WWII, she invented a way for the command signal to jump around on different radio frequencies, preventing anyone from following it.

-The Navy chose not to use her invention at the time, and it was dismissed for a while until humanity started using wireless communication devices such as Wi-Fi or Bluetooth.
-A mini-series featuring Gal Gadot about the life of Hedy Lamarr is currently in production.
+The Navy chose not to use her invention then, and it was dismissed for a while until humanity started using wireless communication devices such as Wi-Fi or Bluetooth.
+A miniseries featuring Gal Gadot about the life of Hedy Lamarr is currently in production.

 Patricia Bath

 Patricia Bath is the first African American woman doctor to receive a medical patent.
-She developed cutting edge technology in the treatment and removal of cataracts.
-She was also the first African American to complete a residency in ophthalmology.
+She developed cutting-edge technology for treating and removing cataracts and was also the first African American to complete a residency in ophthalmology.

 She invented the Laser-Phaco Probe, an advancement in laser technology to cure cataracts.
 She received the patent for this invention in 1988 and she became also the first African American female doctor to obtain a medical license.